sayan06/HrBackend/www/hr-service/README.md

-**IMS Service**
+**HR Service**

 # Development Setup:

 ## 1. Create a new MySQL database and user.
 For example:

-    CREATE DATABASE ims;
+    CREATE DATABASE hr;
-    GRANT ALL PRIVILEGES ON ims.* TO 'ims'@'%' IDENTIFIED BY 'password';
+    GRANT ALL PRIVILEGES ON hr.* TO 'hr'@'%' IDENTIFIED BY 'password';

-    This will create a new database named ims and a MySQL user named ims with a password of password.
+    This will create a new database named hr and a MySQL user named hr with a password of password.

 ## 2. Install dependencies: